Personal Summary / Bio

 I've also been a Director of Music in the Canadian Armed Forces for over 25 years, developing a keen interest in the very rich but too little known Canadian heritage of band music.
 And I've been an avid chorister for over 45 years.

 Having recently retired from the Canadian Forces, I am currently developing a small music publishing business, with wares to be sold as downloadable PDF files through a forthcoming Web site.
-The 3 main focuses I'm planning relate to my main musical interests: 18th Century flute music, Canadian band music, and new arrangements and compositions for the choir of which I'm currently a member, Le Chœur Les Rhapsodes, based in Québec City.
+The two main focuses I'm planning relate to two of my main musical interests: 18th Century flute music and Canadian band music.